 The Whiting School of Engineering also offers an Engineering For Professionals (Part-Time) Master’s Degree through our Engineering for Professionals programs.

-Earn a master’s degree in as little as three semesters as you explore and learn graduate-level mechanical engineering knowledge in areas as diverse as biomechanics, fluid mechanics, mechanics of materials, and robotics.
-You can specialize in one area or diversify your studies,
+Earn a master’s degree in as little as three semesters as you explore and learn graduate-level mechanical engineering knowledge in areas as diverse as biomechanics, fluid mechanics and thermal processes, mechanics of materials, and robotics.
+You can specialize in one area or diversify your studies.

-Embark in research as you achieve the goal of writing an essay (sometimes known as a “thesis”) worthy of publication while gaining master’s degree level knowledge in coursework related to your research topics.
+Embark in research as you achieve the goal of writing an essay (sometimes known as a “thesis”) worthy of publication while gaining advanced level of knowledge in coursework related to your research topics.
 Most students complete the program in four semesters.
-A masters degree will allow you to launch your engineering career with advancement opportunities usually not afforded to those without the advanced knowledge that a this degree provides.
+A master’s degree will allow you to launch your engineering career with advancement opportunities usually not afforded to those without the advanced knowledge that this degree provides.

 The challenge of earning a PhD degree offers the opportunity to synthesize sophisticated knowledge gleaned from basic and advanced graduate coursework while conducting a multi-year research program that creates new knowledge and advances a specialized field culminating in the writing and publication of a dissertation.
 Many of our graduates go on to academic careers as research or tenure-track professors, while many others will secure advanced positions in industrial and research institution careers.